WalCho/My-RPS/README.md

 # My-RSP
-An app game of rock paper scissors.
+A game of rock paper scissors.